HewlettPackard/oneview-redfish-toolkit/README.md

 ## Logging

 Logging configuration can be found in `logging.conf` file.
-The provided configuration enables INFO level at both console and file output, which will generate a `redfish.log`, `redfish_performance.log` and `redfish_ov_data.log` file at `$HOME/.config/oneview-redfish-toolkit/`.
+The provided configuration enables INFO level at both console and file output, which will generate a `redfish.log`, `redfish_performance.log` and `redfish_ov_data.log` files at `$HOME/.config/oneview-redfish-toolkit/`.

 The application has two extended logs, where all logs will be created on the same directory `$HOME/.config/oneview-redfish-toolkit/`: